 Your scanner lets you easily hear both the call and response transmissions for that 2-way radio user and therefore follow the conversation.
-For EDACS and setting squelch for trunking mode programming trunking frequencies

-Motorola (above 406 MHz range), the scanner monitors the control channel between each transmission to identify talk groups.
+For EDACS and Motorola (above 406 MHz range), the scanner monitors the control channel between each transmission to identify talk groups.
 For some Motorola (under 512 MHz range) and LTR systems, the scanner uses the subaudible data sent with each transmission to identify talk groups.